-- Select one of the two available ANSI-standard averaging modes: Slow 1000ms exponential decay, time-averaged SPL.
-Fast 125ms exponential decay, time-averaged SPL. - > Select one of four filtering modes: A, B, or C weighted, or flat (un-weighted). - The maximum displayed SPL reading is always held in its own field.
-Reset the Max SPL level value as required. - Select the Internal or an External microphone.
-External microphones must be calibrated, see the instructions below. - If the signal generator output is desired, use the On/Off and attenuation fields on the second line of the screen, and the Gen field to jump to the signal generator.
+- Set speed.
+Select one of the two available ANSI-standard averaging modes: Slow 1000ms exponential decay, time-averaged SPL.
+Fast 125ms exponential decay, time-averaged SPL. - Set filter.
+Select one of four filtering modes: A, B, or C weighted, or flat (unweighted). - Use max.
+The maximum displayed SPL reading is always held in its own field.
+Reset the Max SPL level value as required. - Use the generator.
+If the signal generator output is desired, use the On/Off and attenuation fields on the second line of the screen, and the Gen field to jump to the signal generator.
 All generator output waveforms are available, including Siine wave, square wave, white and pink noise, including band-limited pink noise.
-When the signal generator is turned off, the microphone signal is present at the output.